 Folding Torch Method

 As an alternative method for starting your Takibi time, we recommend using the Snow Peak Folding Torch.
-This powerful tool provides small concentrated flames which easily lights kindling at the bottom of your Pack & Carry.
+This powerful tool provides small concentrated flames which easily lights kindling at the bottom of your fireplace.
 Point the nozzle and burn wood evening until you hear it crackle at which point you know the fire will take off on it's own.
 Slowly add larger logs in alternating directions to help fire grow.